uvarc/rc-website/content/post/2024-july-afton-release.md

 {{% accordion-item title="Do I need to update my Slurm job scripts?" id="faq-7" %}}

 Most users should be able to submit jobs without changing their Slurm scripts, unless:
-- invalid request due to partition changes (see #1)
+- invalid request due to partition changes (see *FAQ: What are the changes to the partitions?*)
+    - *Example:* A job submitted to `largemem` will become invalid since the partition is removed.
+One should submit to `standard` with `--mem=...` to specify the memory.
+- cost considerations (see *FAQ: How is compute time charged on the Rivanna and Afton systems?*)
-- cost considerations (see #2), e.g. running a light GPU job on an RTX instead of an A100
+    - *Example:* Instead of running a light GPU job on an A100 in `gpu`, request an RTX2080 or RTX3090 in `interactive` via `--gres=gpu`.
-- need specific Rivanna vs Afton hardware, e.g. for consistency/reproducibility or benchmarking reasons
+- need specific Rivanna vs Afton hardware for performance/reproducibility/benchmarking reasons

-The last item is only relevant in the `standard` and `interactive` partitions.
-For instance, to request a `standard` job be run on the new Afton hardware, provide a constraint (`-C`):
+    - *Example:* For instance, to request a `standard` job be run on the new Afton hardware, provide a constraint (`-C`):
 ```
 #SBATCH -p standard
 #SBATCH -C afton